Imdad Hussaini: Early life and career

-Imdad Hussaini was a poet, short story writer, scholar and a lyricist.
+Imdad Hussaini was a poet, short story writer, scholar and lyricist.
 Many singers including Abida Parveen, Bilquis Khanum, Arshad Mehmood, Robina Qureshi and Zarina Baloch have sung his songs for Radio Pakistan and Pakistan Television.
-He was born in Tikharu, a village on the left bank of the river Indus in Hyderabad District, Sindh.
-His father's name was Syed Fazal Mohammed Shah, who was the first cousin of Syed Miran Mohammad Shah.
-Syed Imdad Hussaini was an educationist or a professor by profession.
-He did M.A in Sindhi literature.
-He worked in various literary Institutions of Sindh, such as the Sindhi Adabi Board, the Sindh Text Book Board, the Institute of Sindhology and served as a member of Board of Governors of the Sindhi Language Authority.
-He was Secretary of Sindhi Adabi Board during 1992–1993, editor of Sindhi Adabi Board's literary journal, Mehran (quarterly) from 1977 to 1979 and its Managing Editor from 2004 to 2006.
+He was born in Tikharu, a village on the left bank of the River Indus in Hyderabad District, Sindh.
+His father's name was Syed Fazal Mohammed Shah, who was the first cousin of Syed Miran Mohammad Shah, the second speaker of the Sindh Assembly.
+Imdad Hussaini was an educationist by profession.
+He did M.A. in Sindhi literature.
+He worked in various literary Institutions of Sindh, such as the Sindhi Adabi Board, the Sindh Textbook Board, the Institute of Sindhology and served as a member Board of Governors of the Sindhi Language Authority.
+He was Secretary of Sindhi Adabi Board during 1992–1993, editor of Sindhi Adabi Board's literary journal, Mehran (quarterly) from 1977 to 1979 and its managing editor from 2004 to 2006.